About the programme

 Access to Moodle

-You will have access to RUC's learning platform, Moodle, through login.
+You will have access to RUC's learning platform, Moodle, through a personal login.
 You will get more information about this in your admission letter.
-You will get access and an introduction to Moodle the day the courses start.
+You will get access and an introduction to Moodle on the day the courses start.
 You must be able to access Moodle during the complete course period, and it is therefore important that you have access to an online computer during this period.